klustria/helidon-mp-ocivault-unittest/Practices.md

       import io.helidon.unittest.SecretsProvider;
       import io.helidon.unittest.SecretsResource;
       ```
-8. Now we are ready to add a junit test that would exercise create secret call.
+8. It is time to write our first test method that would exercise create secret call.
-   1. Add a junit test that instantiates `SecretsResource` via `getSecretsResource()` and calls `createSecret()` passing in any key/value pair as parameters.
-Place this code snippet right after the `setUp()` method:
+   1. Add a junit test that instantiates `SecretsResource` via `getSecretsResource()` and calls `createSecret()` on it, passing in secret name and value as parameters.
+The result of this call will be asserted to match `FakeSecretsData.CREATE_SECRET_ID`.
+Copy below code snippet and place right after the `setUp()` method:
       ```java
       @Test
       void testCreateSecret() {